 Microstructure and mechanical properties of Inconel 625 alloy deposited by WAAM are significantly different from traditional Metal Active Gas (MAG) welding.
 This is due to the specific metal transition characteristics.

-HY-industry is qualified Titaniumalloy，Nickelalloy&cobalt alloy materials supplier.
+Shanghai HY Industry Co., Ltd is qualified Titaniumalloy，Nickelalloy&cobalt alloy materials supplier.

 We have more than twenty years experience in kind of High temperature alloy production.